-If you use your iPhone or iPad to surf the web a lot on iOS 13 and earlier, you can use Microsoft's Translator app and its extension to quickly translate web pages that you visit into your native language.
+If you're on iOS 13 and earlier, you can use Microsoft's Translator app and its extension to quickly translate web pages that you visit into your native language.
 Microsoft Translator is a universal app for iPhone and iPad, and can be downloaded from the App Store for free.

-- How to translate web pages in Safari in iOS 14 and iPadOS 14
+How to translate a web page on iPhone in iOS 14 and iPadOS 14

 Once you've got it downloaded, you can set up the action extension for translation web pages.